olawuyio/snake290/README.md

 ## Libraries

-The list of libraries used are in the ext folder in the Requirements.txt file.
+The list of libraries used are found in the requirements.txt file on the root directory.
-To install the libraries using pycharm open the Requirements.txt file and click on the prompt that will automatically download the files.

-## Settings

-All the required settings are in the ext folder, in the settings.jar file.
-To use these settings click on the file tab, then click import settings and select the settings.jar from the directory.
+To install the libraries run: `pip install requirements.txt`

 ## Folder and their content